 - explain how surface and deep ocean circulation work;

-- illustrate how ocean circulation affect weather and climate;
+- illustrate how ocean circulation affects weather and climate;

 - predict changes in key ocean parameters and circulation patterns as a result of climate change;

 - interpret deep sea circulation patterns from water column properties.

 After completing this module, students should be able to answer the following questions: